Sensory-Friendly Holidays: Easy Ways to Make Thanksgiving Inclusive!

 Occupational therapist Lizzy Darin shares her advice:

-“Kids with Autism or sensory processing challenges often benefit from familiarity and routine.
+“Kids with autism or sensory processing challenges often benefit from familiarity and routine.
 Ensuring they have access to their favorite calming items can help prevent a sensory meltdown.
 Consider packing a sensory kit with your child’s preferred strategies and items, such as noise-canceling headphones, textured toys, or soothing visual stimuli.”

 Sensory-Friendly Foods and Meal Prep